Letter from the founder

 Today’s NRT landscape provides little if any incremental cessation improvement due to the lack of novel innovations aimed at achieving long-term, sustained quit rates.
 This is why the current NRT cessation improvement rates are only marginally better, (around 4-7%), when compared to simply quitting cold turkey.

 Not only do today’s NRTs lack the oral-sensory-cue-induced behaviors that smokers have been accustomed to, these products simultaneously suffer from poor PK and sensorial values.
-These are variables that need to be considered when addressing smoking addiction because relapse often occurs when these details are ignored.
+Historically, these two inputs have not been improved upon in any legacy NRT product and as such, the status quo, has resulted as a co-contributor to significant and frequent addiction relapse.

 In the U.S. alone, about 60% of the roughly 40 million smokers want to actively quit.
 Yet, with the current available suite of NRT products and abysmal cessation rates, it is Qnovia’s opinion that much more needs to be done.